Actipro/WPF-Controls/Documentation/topics/barcode/symbologies/qr-code.md

 QR Code is a 2D symbology, originally used in automotive manufacturing, that is now used worldwide for a wide variety of purposes.

-It is readable by most mobile devices with cameras and can be used to display text to a user, add a vCard contact to the user's device, open a URL, or compose a text message or e-mail.
+It is readable by most mobile devices with cameras and can be used to display text to a user, compose a message, and much more.

 ![Screenshot](../images/symbology-qr-code.png)